AAAR-1.0: Assessing AI's Potential to Assist Research: Evaluation Criteria

+We use LLMs to evaluate the experiment list of \textbf{\ColoredEXP}.
+Specifically, given a model-predicted experiment list $p$, and the ground-truth list $g$, we calculate:

+{ } where the $m$ and $n$ are the list length of $p$ and $g$; $f(.)$ represents the LLM prompting, where we prompt LLM to decide whether each predicted experiment item ($p_i$) is entailed by the whole ground-truth list ($g$), proceeding with binary output, and vice versa.
+Intuitively, \MetricExpPrec~reflects how many prediction experiments match ground-truth experiments.
+In this work, we used GPT-4o as an evaluator.

+While for the explanation generation of \tasknameexperiment, as the prediction experiments are one-on-one corresponding to the ground truth, we adopt a semantic-based metric: { } where we use SentenceBERT~\citep{reimers2019sentence} to measure the semantic similarity between $p_i$ and $g_j$.

+Unlike \tasknameexperiment, the ground truth of \textbf{\ColoredReview}~is multiple reviewers' weakness lists.
+Instead of merely merging the opinions of various reviewers into one flattened list and keeping LLM-as-judge as the metric (which is not only costly but also loses the structural information of diverse research perspectives), we employ the following semantic-based metric to efficiently evaluate predicted weaknesses:

-where $r$ is the number of reviewers of the given paper, $n_k$ means the length of $k$-th reviewer's weakness list, and $g^k_j$ indicates the $j$-th item in $k$-th reviewer's weakness list.
+{ } where $r$ is the number of reviewers of the given paper, $n_k$ means the length of $k$-th reviewer's weakness list, and $g^k_j$ indicates the $j$-th item in $k$-th reviewer's weakness list.

 Additionally, in the real world, we would think a review weakness is reliable if it is specific to a paper.
 Meanwhile, we also hope the review is informative, i.e., no excessive similar weaknesses in one review.
-Therefore, we adopt the following ITF-IDF metric proposed by \citet{du2024llms}, which is inspired by the classic TF-IDF:
+Inspired by the classic TF-IDF, we propose a novel review diversity metric: { }